 Install a burglar alarm: Having a working alarm can reduce your premiums, but make sure the model you have is approved by the insurer.
 Some policies insist it is on at all times, and your claim could be rejected if you are burgled when it is turned off.

 Get the right locks: You should make sure all your external doors and windows have the correct locks.
-Some insurers specify what type of locks you should have so check the policy documents careful to make sure you have the right ones.
+Some insurers specify what type of locks you should have so check the policy documents carefully to make sure you have the right ones.

-Install a safe: If you have insured valuables under your contents policy keeping them in a safe could lower your premium.
+Install a safe: If you have insured valuables under your contents policy, keeping them in a safe could lower your premium.
 Alternatively, you could choose not to insure them and reduce the cost if you are confident they will be secure from theft in a safe.

 Join the Neighbourhood Watch scheme: Some insurers reduce your premiums if you are a Neighbourhood Watch member, because it could reduce the risk of your home being burgled.
 You can find your local Neighbourhood Watch and join up here.